Tip of the day: UnrealIRCd 6 uses GeoIP by default. It is shown in WHOIS but also available as country in mask items,

 Hidden hub

-Nowadays we just suggest picking a good provider with (D)DoS protection (see above), but this an old trick, it was really only used on big networks:
+Nowadays we just suggest picking a good provider with (D)DoS protection (see above), but the following is an old trick, it was really only used on big networks:

 The problem is the "never exposing the IP address" part: